sandeepMasai/CRM-System-Challenge/backend/ENV_SETUP.md

 ## Setting up Email Notifications

+The CRM system sends email notifications for the following events:
+- **User Registration**: Welcome email when a new user registers
+- **User Login**: Login notification email when a user logs in
+- **Lead Assignment**: Email when a new lead is assigned to a user
+- **Lead Status Update**: Email when a lead status is changed
+- **Activity Creation**: Email notifications for important activities

 ### Gmail Setup
 1. Enable 2-Step Verification on your Google account
 2. Generate an App Password: